felixlu07/fr8labs-cust-portal-mbl-tracking/README.md

 ## Project Overview

 This application provides a modern interface for customers to track their shipments using MBL numbers.
-Built with React and styled using Tailwind CSS, it offers a responsive and user-friendly experience.
+Built with React and styled using Tailwind CSS, it offers a responsive and user-friendly experience with features like:

+- Shipment timeline visualization
+- Container-specific tracking
+- Activity and task management
+- Real-time status updates

 ## Tech Stack